ahmadfaizalbh/Chatbot/docs/source/language_and_template.md

 Spellcheck we have ***words.txt*** file.
 If the word is more than three character then it'll be compare inside the words.txt file for corrections.

+Spellchecker works during the user input process.
+Typos will be autocorrected before matching it with template.

 Each language folder have the ***substitutions.json*** for substitutions for texts.
 This will be working when the input is processed.